thoughteer/figma-static-localizer/README.md

 ### Currency conversion

-- Select components to convert
+- Select nodes to convert
 - Invoke this plugin
 - Go to the `Conversion` tab
 - Specify a configuration for known currencies or load it from a file